What to do if you have an occupational disease?

 When you file your claim, send the CNESST all the relevant documents, including your medical certificate and any receipts or prescriptions.
 This will facilitate the processing of your file.
 Give a copy of the claim to your employer.

-The CNESST will then analyze the admissibility of your claim.
+The CNESST will analyze the admissibility of your claim when all the necessary documents have been received.

 Whether it accepts or refuses the claim, when the CNESST renders its decision, it will notify you and your employer in writing.